Parallax View

 The paradoxes that we strive to explain causally are plain evidence for the objective reality being a block universe.

 [1] DPC: Determinate Pattern Conjecture: the state of the objective reality at any point has a strict relation to that either side of it in a direction we intuit as time.
-Furthermore, each state will be finite, and relations within a state or between states will be continuous.
+Furthermore, each state will be finite, and relations within a state or between states will be continuous and smooth.

 [2] TAP: Temporal Anthropic Principle: consciousness and subjective time cannot exist without each other; they are bound as part of the same phenomenon.